Approximate Fitting of a Circular Arc When Two Points Are Known: Conclusion

 The direct solution to fit arcs is described in \cite{FittingOfCircularArcsWithO1Complexity}.
 This paper extends the solution to cases when one or two points on the arc are known.

 Because the solution is based on fourth orders, it has a negative impact on the precision of calculations.
 This can be solved by shifting data to the origin of a coordinate system and/or using floating point numbers with a larger mantissa.
+Another solution is to place points into an integer coordinate system and calculate all moments using exact arithmetic on integer numbers.
+Than for fitting an arc to a subset of points, recalculate moments for the origin closer to the center of an arc.

 There is no evaluation of how well the fit is done.
-An additional algorithm is necessary to perform this check, as described in \cite[see section 3]{PaperArcFitting}.
+An additional algorithm is necessary to perform this check, as described in \cite[see Sect.~3]{PaperArcFitting}.